OpenAgenda/oa-public/mails/README.md

 ### Initializing

-Before using it you must initialize the service, the configuration needs to know where to find the templates, how to send them, then optionally the default values for each send (for example: *domain*, *lang*) and the translations of your templates.
+Before using it you must initialize the service, the configuration needs to know where to find the templates, how to send them and optionally the default values for each send (for example: *domain*, *lang*).

 ```js
 const createMails = require('@openagenda/mails');